Mike Stanton (left-handed pitcher): New York Yankees (1997–2002)

 Stanton pitched for the New York Yankees for seven seasons.
 During that span, Stanton was a large part of the Yankees World Series teams, proving himself in big roles out of the bullpen.
 He garnered a 6–1 record in 1997, and appeared in 64 games.
 In the 1997 American League Division Series, he allowed one hit in one inning while striking out three.
 In 1998, Stanton went 4–1 and collected six saves during the Yankees' 114-win season.
 After not pitching in the Division Series, he returned during the Championship Series and allowed two hits and one walk while striking out four over three games.
-In the 1998 World Series, Stanton allowed three hits and two earned runs.
-Despite his lackluster performance, he earned a World Series ring as the Yankees swept the Padres four games to none.
+In the 1998 World Series, Stanton allowed three hits and two earned runs, and earned a World Series ring as the Yankees swept the Padres four games to none.
 In 1999, he was 2–2 in 73 games, and did not pitch in the Division Series.

 In the Championship Series, he allowed one hit in 1/3 of an inning.
 However, he rebounded in the 1999 World Series, striking out the only batter he faced.
 On November 5, he was granted free agency, but re-signed with the Yankees on November 29.
 In 2000, he was 2–3 with a 4.10 ERA over 69 games.
 He pitched in four innings of one-hit ball in the Division Series and did not pitch in the Championship Series.
 In the 2000 World Series, he earned two wins in four games.
 In 2001, he was 9–4 with a 2.58 ERA and was selected to the 2001 All-Star team.
 He pitched in all three games of the 2001 American League Division Series and in two games of the 2001 American League Championship Series.
 He pitched in five games of the 2001 World Series.

-His contributions in the postseason during this three-year period helped him post the lowest ERA in World Series history among relief pitchers.
 In 2002, he was 7–1 with a 3.00 ERA, and pitched in three games in the 2002 American League Division Series allowing three runs.

 Following the 2002 season, the Yankees offered Stanton a two-year, $4.6 million contract to remain with the team.
 The Yankees gave Stanton 15 minutes to make a decision; he did not respond to their offer.